wil953742/wil953742/README.md

 ### Hi there 👋

 - 🌱 I'm Woongil Kim (Edward in English)
-- 🤔 I’m studying about JavaScript
+- 🤔 I’m studying JavaScript
 - 😄 I wanna be a Good Programmer!

 <!--